Star Band: Star Number One

-Many members of the Star Band left Ibra Kasse's control following a fight on Jan 7, 1976.
+Many members of the Star Band left Ibra Kasse's control following a fight on January 7, 1976.
 Members of the Star Band ran afoul of Ibra Kasse after the band agreed to appear, without consulting Kasse, at a memorial concert for Laye Mboup, a singer for Orchestra Baobab who was killed in a car crash the previous year.
 Many members including noted guitarist Yahya Fall left the Star Band and Ibra Kasse's Miami club, creating a musical cooperative where all members were paid equally.
 At first they called themselves Star Band Un to assert that they were the original Star Band but after Ibra Kasse got government officials to intervene the band chose the name Number One.
 They used variants of this name over the course of their ten year career.

-They became one of Dakar's leading bands, eventually becoming the resident band of Dakar's Jandeer Nightclub.
+Number One became one of Dakar's leading bands, eventually becoming the resident band of Dakar's Jandeer Nightclub.
 Over the course of 10 years together, Star Number One released at least nine LPs and in the late 1970's were considered to be rivals to Orchestra Baobab and the Star Band for the hottest band in Dakar.
 It is believed that they were the first Senegalese band to record in Paris and that they were the first Senegalese group with their own record label.
 Their success was so great that all of the singers drove their own Mercedes.

 Consisting of up to 15 members, the band had 5 singers: the salsa singers Papa Seck and Maguette Ndiaye, Doudou Sow who sang the Mbalax songs, Pape Djiby Ba who sang ballads, and Mar Seck whose style was broad, signing traditional Wolof material along with Afro-Latin material.
 The group included Ali Penda N'Dioye, one of Senegal's best trumpet players, and the talented tama (percussion) player, Mamane Fall.
-Another notable member is the guitarist Yahya Fall who guitar work stood out for both his use of effects and his style which could approach acid rock and psychedelia.
+Another notable member is the guitarist Yahya Fall whose guitar work stood out for both his use of effects and his style which could approach acid rock and psychedelia.
 In 1978, the Star Band singer Mar Seck joined the band but soon thereafter left to join Étoile de Dakar, returning to No. 1 de Dakar after Étoile de Dakar splintered.
 After Pape Seck and Maguette Ndiaye served short stints as the first two band leaders, Yahya Fall took over the role for the final nine years of the bands existence.

-Post 1976 Defections
+Post-1976 defections

 After the 1976 defections, Ibra Kasse was forced to hire several new musicians including the then 16 year-old Youssou N'Dour.
-However, by 1977, several of the members of the Star Band including Youssou N'Dour left to create their own band, Etoile de Dakar.
+However, by 1977, several members of the reconfigured Star Band, including N'Dour, left to create their own band, Étoile de Dakar.